apache/mxnet/doc/developer-guide/multi_node.md

   between all workers, and therefore may harm the system performance.

 - `dist_async`: the gradient is sent to the servers, and the weight is updated there.
 The weights a worker has may be stale.
-  (TODO) make the max delay be settable?
+This loose data consistency model reduces the machine synchronization cost and therefore could improve the system performance.
+But it may harm the convergence speed.